-The presence of $\|\T\|_{L^4}^4$ on the RHS\eqref{eq:main_estimate_gronwall} will prove convenient later, cf.\ the last comments in Subsection \ref{sss:proof_estimate_mixed_v_T}.
-However, this terms do not create additional problems as they have been already estimated in Lemma \ref{l:basic_estimates}.
+The presence of $\|\T\|_{L^4}^4$ on the right hand side of \eqref{eq:main_estimate_gronwall} will turn out to be convenient later, cf.\ the last comments in Subsection \ref{sss:proof_estimate_mixed_v_T}.
+However, these terms do not create additional problems as they have been already estimated in Lemma \ref{l:basic_estimates}.